usethesource/rascal/src/org/rascalmpl/courses/Rascal/Patterns/Concrete/Concrete.md

 #### Description

 A concrete pattern is a pattern for matching a ((Library:module:ParseTree)).
 The notation of a concrete pattern is the *object language* itself, the language that the parse tree describes.
 In other words, you can use a code example to match parsed code using a concrete pattern.
-These concrete code examples can contain ((Variable Pattern))s like the other ((Patterns)).
+These concrete code examples can contain ((Variable Patterns))s like the other ((Patterns)).

 The mechanism of concete patterns gives a good notation for matching complex structures such as a ((Library:module:ParseTree)), and it works in a simple manner: